ahdis/chmed/input/pagecontent/index.md

 #### CHMED
 The purpose of this implementation guide is to specify the medication plan exchange formats based on the [FHIR®](https://www.hl7.org/fhir/) standard from [HL7®](https://www.hl7.org/).

-Extending the CHMED23A format to a FHIR based definition (CHMED) has the following advantages:
+Extending the CHMED16A/CHMED23A format to a FHIR based definition (CHMED) has the following advantages:
-* CHMED formats can be [validated](http://build.fhir.org/validation.html) for correctness, data types are well defined.
+* CHMED formats can be [validated](https://www.hl7.org/fhir/validation.html) for correctness, data types are well defined.
 * Base interoperabilty for other projects based on medications, e.g. mappings will be provided for the exchange formats for medication with the [EPR in Switzerland](http://e-health-wiki.ch/index.php/Ehscda:CDA-CH-EMED_(specification)).

-The CHEMD format can be either in XML or JSON format.
+The CHMED format can be either in XML or JSON format.
 However, both are too big in size to be exchanged in a QR code.

 HCI Solutions AG has built a **converter** for all software houses that have integrated the CHMED16A/CHMED23A.
 If you have questions or want more information please contact <hotline@hcisolutions.ch> directly.